 - Tim Schmoyer: No YouTube educator list is complete without Tim.
 Tim Schmoyer provides a wide breadth and approach to sharing helpful YouTube information.
 Tim offers excellent insight into how you should approach your channel.
 His teaching is based on over a decade of earned YouTube wisdom.
 As much as I love and appreciate educators who dig into the algorithm and data, I appreciate Tim for teaching us how to master the platform from a common-sense perspective.
 Over time, Tim has started to focus more on telling a good story on YouTube and interviewing other creators and experts to share their insight.

 - Sunny Lenarduzzi: Sunny shares a fresh, inspiring approach to grow your YouTube channel and community.
 She shares YouTube and marketing tips every week to help you improve your channel.
 Her theme

 is beyour own boss.
 I like thought leaders who develop systems that work and share their results.
 Sunny shares excellent insight and tools such as her H.O.T. script formula approach to YouTube.

 Depending on your goals, personality and the type of channel you want to create you could switch out a couple of above YouTubers with other excellent YouTubers and still discover what you need to know to succeed on this platform.

 If you have more of a sales angle or want to use your YouTube channel to grow your business with video, consider watching Owen Hemsath (Owen Video).
 Maybe you are more of a creative type, then Roberto Blake may be right for you.
 Nick Nimmin is certainly rocking YouTube, especially with his live stream YouTuber Hangouts every Saturday.

-Not only is it important to watch YouTube educators,
+Not only is it important to watch YouTube educators, but